The Blume-Emery-Griffiths model at the FAD and AD interfaces: Introduction

+In the high temperature regime (i.e $\b $ small) the behavior of the model for any values of the parameters $\XX$ and $\YY$ can be described via standard polymer-expansion techniques.
+In \cite{pcl21}, by using the Dobrushin uniqueness criterion, it is shown the existence of subset of $D$ for which there is a unique Gibbs state for all temperatures, while in \cite{llp}, via cluster expansion techniques, it is exhibited another subset of $D$ where the pressure of the system is analytic at all temperatures.
+In \cite{pcl20} some correlation functions of BEG model are analysed for $(\XX, \YY)$ in the region $D$ and at the $AD$ interface and, among other results, it is shown that for $|\YY|$ sufficiently large, depending on $d$, the magnetization is zero for all temperature.

-For those parameters $(x,y)$ for which there are only a finite number of ground states, namely, in the regions $F$ and $D$ and at the interface $AF$, the low temperature description of the model is given by the usual Pirogov-Sinai theory \cite{si82,sv17}.
-In \cite{pcl21}, by usingthe Dobrushin uniqueness criterion, it is shown the existence of subset of $D$ for which there is a unique Gibbs state for all temperature.
-For $(x,y)$ in the region $A$, even though we have an infinite number of ground states, they split into two equivalent classes and from the extension of the Pirogov-Sinai theory given in \cite{gs88} where ground states are replaced with equivalent classes, it follows that at low temperature we have only two Gibbs states.
+For those parameters $(\XX,\YY)$ for which there are only a finite number of ground states, namely, in the regions $F$ and $D$ and at the interface $DF$, the low temperature description of the model is given by the usual Pirogov-Sinai theory \cite{si82,sv17}.
+When $(\XX,\YY)$ are in the region $A$, where the model has an infinite number of ground states separated into two disjoint classes, an extension of the Pirogov-Sinai theory given in \cite{gs88} allows to prove that at low temperature there are only two translation-invariant Gibbs states (see \cite{bl00}).
 The situation at the $AF$, $AD$ and $FAD$ interfaces is quite different: besides the fact the degeneracies of their ground states are higher than the ones of the region $A$, the ground states in these interfaces do not split into a finite number of equivalence classes and the usual Pirogov-Sinai theory and its known extensions fail to work.
-As a consequence of these facts, despite the enormous amount of works and results existing in the literature, most of them are obtained by mean field theory, Monte Carlo Simulations and renormalization group techniques, and so it is lacking rigorous results for these interfaces.
-In \cite{pcl20} some correlation functions of BEG model are analysed for $(x, y)$ in the region $D$ and at the $AD$ interface.
-Among other results, it is shown that for $|y|$ sufficiently large the mean and the local magnetizations are zero for all temperature.

-In this article we analyse the BEG model at the $FAD$ interface.
-In \cite{bh91} the phase diagrams of the BEG model are obtained by mean field theory and the one corresponding to the $FAD$ interface is given in Fig.1 (f).
-In \cite{rb04} the $FAD$ interface is analysed by Monte Carlo simulations.
+Consequently, at the $AF$, $AD$ and $FAD$ interfaces the behavior of the model at low temperature, even at zero-temperature, is less clear.